kudobuilder/kudo.dev/content/docs/concepts.md

 Operators typically define several plans.
 Plans capture the individual steps of operational tasks.
 Think of them as runbooks written in a structured way that can be executed by software.
 Plans are made up of phases, and phases have one or more steps.

 Every OperatorVersion must contain a `deploy` plan which is the default plan to deploy an application to the cluster.
 For more complex systems, you would want to define a plan for backup and restore or upgrade.

-## PlanExecution

-Every time a plan is executed, the corresponding PlanExecution CRD is stored with inputs and status of the plan (e.g., when you upgrade Kafka from version 2.4.0 -> 2.4.1).
-You can query the status of any plan via the CLI.